 Evaluation: Your doctor and nurse coordinate your care, deliver a diagnosis and plan treatment.
 To determine a diagnosis, your doctor may order blood tests, urine tests or imaging studies, such as an X-ray or MRI.
 After reviewing test results and explaining a diagnosis, your doctor recommends a treatment plan.

 Registration: A member of the registration team visits you in the treatment area to confirm your address, primary care doctor, and insurance and pharmacy information.

 Treatment: Your care team provides treatment and answers any questions you may have.

 Discharge: When it’s time for you to go home, our team gives you detailed discharge instructions.
 We coordinate follow-up care and send prescription medications to the pharmacy of your choice.
-We also send information about your ER visit to your primary care physician.
+We also send information about your ED visit to your primary care physician.

 What happens after your visit?

 Some people need to be admitted to the hospital following an ED visit.
 If you need inpatient care, your team coordinates the transition, answers your questions and communicates with specialists as necessary.

 UCLA Health doctors care for patients at four hospitals.
 Your care team may recommend inpatient care or observation at: